 For instance, think about Instagram or Facebook.
 The whole ethos of publishing is about seeing things we like before we begin to completely engage, and vice versa.
 If we see something we don’t like, we scroll away quicker than fake news circulates.
 This makes images an extremely important element of any post, BUT are they the most important?

 A brilliant example of imagery can be seen by Innocent drinks.
 Its ‘Bolt From The Blue’ campaign posts, like the example above, hook you in with an almost intrusive and glowing bluey green.
 It’s enough to break up anyone’s social feed.
 It’s also worthy to note that the image retains the brands tone of voice and design.

 Now you’ve got someone’s attention, it’s time for the “social” part – words.
-You need to ensure you’re your written social content is high quality – some of the main things that make social users stay away are spelling mistakes, grammatical errors, confusing long sentences and even using the wrong words.
+You need to ensure your written social content is high quality – some of the main things that make social users stay away are spelling mistakes, grammatical errors, confusing long sentences and even using the wrong words.

 The copy is also the place to showcase your brand’s personality.
 Connecting with your audience through words that convey an emotion and spark their curiosity is important to show who you are and what you stand for.
 This means your choice of words… is kind of a big deal.

 But if the main objective of your copy is to get people to click through into your website a top tip is to make sure to include a call to action on your post and funnel your audience right where you want them.

 Another great way of boosting interaction is by using some of built-in posting features.
 Here Chipotle used the poll feature and some well thought out humorous copy to create something which was nearly impossible not to interact with.

 A good social plan with key objectives and targets, provides a solid foundation for any social media strategy – to steal a phrase from Benjamin Franklin “by failing to prepare, you are preparing to fail”.